 We will only use your Personal Data for the purposes for which we collect it, unless we reasonably consider that we need to use it for another reason compatible with the original purpose.
 If we need to use your Personal Data for an unrelated purpose, we will let you know and explain the basis which allows us to do so.
 We may process your Personal Data without your knowledge or consent, in accordance with these rules, where required or permitted by law.

 We will only disclose personal data to:

-- suppliers we engage to process data on our behalf
+- Service providers and suppliers we engage to process data on our behalf;

-We require all third parties to respect the security of your personal data and to treat it in accordance with the law.
-We do not allow our third-party service providers to use your personal data for their own purposes and only permit them to process your personal data for specified purposes and in accordance with our instructions.
-Some of our external third parties are based outside the European Economic Area (EEA) so their processing of your personal data will involve a transfer of data outside the EEA.
+We require all third parties to respect the security of your Personal Data and to treat it in accordance with the law.
+We do not allow our third-party service providers to use your Personal Data for their own purposes and only permit them to process your Personal Data for specified purposes and in accordance with our instructions.
+Some of our external third parties are based outside the UK so their processing of your Personal Data will involve a transfer of data outside the UK.
 We ensure a similar degree of protection is given to you by those suppliers.

 We signpost information and resources that we think will be useful to our visitors.
 This website contains links to other websites owned and operated by third parties.
 Clicking on those links may allow other people to collect or share data about you.
 We do not control those other websites, and we are not responsible for their privacy statements.
 We suggest you read the privacy notice of every website you visit.

 When you view our website, we may store information on your device in the form of a ‘cookie’ (this is essentially a small text file).